 If you’re struggling with sugar cravings or an overactive appetite, chromium may help .
 Chromium is an essential mineral that has appetite-suppressing actions and is considered to be a cofactor in insulin signaling [9,10].

 Chromium levels are positively associated with the number of glucose transporters present on cell membranes .
-Because of this relationship, severe chromium deficiency has been known to cause reversible insulin resistance and diabetes .
+Because of this relationship, severe chromium insufficiency has been known to cause reversible insulin resistance .
 Therefore, chromium supplementation may support healthy insulin sensitivity and normal glucose metabolism .

 When dysregulated blood sugar goes unchecked, nerve tissue often suffers damage, especially in the extremities.
 High homocysteine levels can increase the risk of nerve damage in those with metabolic dysfunction .